New superparticle models in AdS superspaces: Discussion

 where both $\o$ and $\l$ are real, dimensionless parameters.
 For $\N=4$, $X^{IJKL} = X\ve^{IJKL}$ and so \eqref{sym x} is proportional to $\d^{IJ}$.
 The $\o$ and $\l$ terms then correspond to the same structure, and we return to the model \eqref{3d model}.
 The story is different for $\N \geq 5\,,$ however, for which eq. \eqref{new def} contains additional structure.
 The complete analysis will be provided elsewhere.

 {\bf Acknowledgements:}\\ We are grateful to Sergei Kuzenko for suggesting the problem and for comments on the manuscript.
+We also thank Evgeny Ivanov for pointing out important references.
 The work of NEK is supported by the Australian Government Research Training Program Scholarship.